|

 little (more little than the associated animals) and schematic,

+but in Agreste tradition they are greatest and more naturalistic.
 The very disposition of figures may be typical of a stylistic

 unit.
 For example, spear throwers appear always on the hand of a